Suffering From A Dog Bite?

 Every dog, regardless of how tame and friendly it may seem, is still an animal at heart.
 Even after years of training, an animal can remain unpredictable or have moments of aggressive outbursts.
 If you have been bitten by someone’s dog when you were doing nothing to provoke it, you may be able to seek financial recovery for your injuries.

 At Parker Law Firm, for more than 30 years, we have been standing up for the rights of the wrongfully injured in Texas.
-Our Fort Worth attorneys know how to handle personal injury cases of all sorts, including premises liability and dog bite claims.
+Our Bedford attorneys know how to handle personal injury cases of all sorts, including premises liability and dog bite claims.
 Depending on the extent of your injuries, we can help you pursue compensation that covers medical bills and wages lost due to your recovery time.
 It all begins by scheduling your Complimentary Strategy Session with us today.

 Texas “One-Bite” Rule for Dogs